FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 4.
 Developers on your team frequently write new versions of the code for one of your applications.
 You want to automate the build process when updates are pushed to Cloud Source Repositories.
 What should you do?

--Implement a build trigger that references your repository and branch.
+**-Implement a build trigger that references your repository and branch.**
+_(Correct!
+Cloud Build triggers automate the build process when new files are placed into the name and branch of the repository that you specify.)_

 -Implement a Cloud Build configuration file with build steps.